tavareshugo/R-intro-Cambridge-SysBio/README.md

 ## Further resources

+* **Extra materials:** <a href="https://tavareshugo.github.io/data-carpentry-rnaseq/" target="_blank">Exploratory analysis of gene expression data</a> (these materials illustrate many of the functions we covered in this course, using a different dataset relevant for bioinformatic applications)
 * [One page summary of functions](https://drive.google.com/file/d/1bo8vMXeeiRy8l89eIjOALezO3V5oaewY/view)
 * [Summary of dplyr functions and their equivalent in base R](https://tavareshugo.github.io/data_carpentry_extras/base-r_tidyverse_equivalents/base-r_tidyverse_equivalents.html)
 * [Cheatsheets for dplyr, ggplot2 and more](https://www.rstudio.com/resources/cheatsheets/)